 To achieve the objectives of the strategy (including the restoring of the Baltic Sea environment, adapting to climate change, developing sustainable fisheries, agriculture and tourism or establishing common spatial planning), there is a need for actions and measures by all countries in many different sectors.
 Often these are very expensive, and it is necessary to prioritise.
 Applied (or policy linked) research with participations from all countries in the Baltic Sea region can provide the necessary data for such decisions to be made.
-The Baltic Nest decision support system and the BONUS+ programme (continued as BONUS 169) are among the most important, together with the planned research programme on costs for no actions (a Baltic "Stern" report 160).
-In particular, the network of funding organisations established through
+The Baltic Nest decision support system75 and the BONUS Joint Baltic Sea Research and Development Programme are among the most important, together with the planned research programme on costs for no actions (a Baltic "Stern" report77).
+In particular, the network of funding organisations established through BONUS could be expanded and used also for other common research activities, such as those supported by the Nordic Council of Ministers.
+(Deadline: to be determined)